0AbhishekChaturvedi/Data_Visualization-in-Python/README.md

-## we will study and practise Data_Visualization-in-Python through various libraries
+## we will study and practise Data_Visualization-in-Python through various visualization libraries